Paskul/BCBF/README.md

 9. **Install dependencies for BCBF and CBF packages**

-After running and validifying the builds of Gazebo, slam_toolbox, and turtlebot3, we can now build the dependencies of our CBF and BCBF packages.
+After running and validifying the builds of `Gazebo`, `slam_toolbox`, and `turtlebot3`, we can now build the dependencies of our CBF and BCBF packages.
 Close existing terminals, and in a new terminal, execute:

 ```bash
 $ sudo apt install python3-dev